Guardianship – Minor

 What happens when the minor turns 18 years old?

-When the minor turn 18 years old, he/she must fill out the Order of Majority and present it with a copy of their birth certificate to the Probate Clerk in the Civil Division of the Circuit Clerk’s Office (Room 136)
+When the minor turn 18 years old, he/she must fill out the Order of Majority and present it with a copy of their birth certificate to the Circuit Clerk (Room 136).

 • Michael J. Sullivan Judicial Center